pickletiff/tifftiff-dataviz-portfolio/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should totally~~~ hire me... no seriously.
-Check her out!
+Check me out!

 # About me
 Hi!
 I really like numbers.
 Numbers are cool.
 If I'm not looking at numbers, I lion dance.
 If I'm not doing either, I'm in a soft blanket watching whatever is on YouTube.
 If I'm not doing those three then I am staring at the ceiling, contemplating the world as we know it.